TinnedTuna/journal/README.md

 A small shell script to create journal entries.
 Each journal entry is stored in a file, and contains the current date, shasum of the previous entry, and the user who created the journal entry.
+Entries are designed to be difficult to modify after created, and harder to modify undetected, butthis is still possible.

 ## Getting started